AdobeDocs/campaign-standard.en/help/sending/using/use-templates.md

 ![](assets/template-parameters.png)

-The address domain must be the same as the sub-domain that you delegated to Adobe.
+The address domain must be the same as the sub-domain that you configured.

 The **[!UICONTROL Reply to]** fields correspond to the email address and name used for replies.